 After a workflow runs, check the artifacts in the $ARTIFACTS_DIR for that run (located at ~/.archon/workspaces/owner/repo/artifacts/runs/{workflow-id}/).

-retry: — auto-retries transient errors (default: 2 retries / 3 total attempts, 3 s backoff); customize per node
+retry: — AI nodes auto-retry transient errors (default: 2 retries / 3 total attempts, 3 s backoff); bash:/script: retry only with an explicit retry: block

 hooks — attach SDK hook callbacks to Claude nodes for tool control and context injection

-mcp: — attach per-node MCP servers via JSON config (Codex and Claude)
+mcp: — attach per-node MCP servers via JSON config (Claude/Codex/Copilot; Codex configuration is additive)

 agents: — inline Claude sub-agent definitions invokable via the Task tool

-effort / thinking — control reasoning depth and thinking mode per node or workflow (Claude only)
+effort / thinking — control reasoning depth and thinking mode per node or workflow (Claude/Pi/Copilot)

 maxBudgetUsd — set a USD cost cap per node; fails with error if exceeded (Claude only)